neurobagel/api/README.md

 Note: Currently, to access the API, you must be connected to the McGill network.

 ## Local installation
-Clone the repository and follow the instrucitons below.
+Clone the repository and follow the instructions below.

 ### **Docker**
 Follow the [official documentation](https://docs.docker.com/get-docker/) for installing Docker.
 You can then run a Docker container for the API in two ways: